omeka-s-modules/ExtractMetadata/README.md

 Once installed and active, this module has the following features:

+- The user can enable/diable extractors and mappers on the module configuration page.
-- When adding a media, the module will automatically:
-    - Extract metadata from the file and save the metadata alongside the media
-    - Map metadata to resource values
+- When adding a media, the module will automatically extract metadata from the file, save the metadata alongside the media, and map metadata to resource values.
-- When editing a media or batch editing media, the user can choose to:
-    - Refresh the extracted metadata
-    - Map metadata to resource values
+- When editing a media or batch editing media, the user can choose to refresh the extracted metadata and/or map metadata to resource values.
-- When editing an item or batch editing items, the user can choose to:
-    - Refresh extracted metadata of child media
-    - Map metadata to resource values
+- When editing an item or batch editing items, the user can choose to refresh extracted metadata of child media and/or map metadata to resource values.
-- The user can view the module configuration page to see:
-    - The list of extractors and whether each is available on your system
-    - The list of mappers

 ## Extractors:

 Extractors extract metadata from files.
+Note that extractors must be enabled on the module configuration page.This module comes with four extractors, but more can be added depending on your need.

 ### ExifTool